AnHu2410/MEWSMET_code/README.md

 Code for experiments presented in "Opinions are Buildings: Metaphors in Secondary Education EFL Essays" (2024)

 In order to reproduce the experiments, the data has to be downloaded into the file [a relative link](data) the author (huelsing@uni-hildesheim.de).

+For obtaining the data, please fill in the form ``Data License Agreement'' (tbd) and send it to huelsing@uni-hildesheim.de.